jojimpv/db_load_test/README.md

 * pip install -r requirements.txt

 ## Test Data Set up
-* Use the queries.xlsx as a template and set up your test data
+* Use the queries.xlsx in the base path as a template and set up your test data
 * PARAM is a keyword in the excel
 * You can pass as many parameters.
 If you need more than 3 parameters add columns param4, param5 and call them $PARAM4